The Red Planet

 There are infinite questions about our unique planet.
 One peculiar one is life’s origins.
 What ingredients did our planet have to cultivate the forms of life we see today?
 Carbon reduction is an important reaction that produces molecules necessary for life as we know it, and it is extremely relevant to astrobiology.
 Under Dr. Jessica Weber, I compiled a database of experimental designs and results of previous research studying mineral catalyzed carbon reduction reactions, in order to improve future experimental design, identify gaps in current research and better direct mission development, as studying these processes can be quite expensive in terms of time and other resources.
 Alongside Drs.
 Laura Barge, Laura Rodriguez and Rachel Sheppard, this research has been published.

 Over thousands of years, snow compacts under pressure to form what we know as glacial ice.
 Thousands of years ago, swaths of ice covered large regions of North America and Europe, leaving clear signatures in our landscapes through erosional and depositional landforms.
 Through studying these landscapes, we are able to better understand paleo-ice sheets’ responses to changes in climate, something that can be extrapolated to current glaciers and ice sheets.
-Under Dr. Lauren Simkins and PhD candidate Marion McKenzie, I had developed MATLAB code, originally meant for quantitative clast analysis of outcrops in the deglaciated regions of the Cordilleran Ice Sheet.
-It is now being repurposed by PhD researcher Alie Lepp to gather grain-shape metrics of glacigenic sediments.
+Under Dr. Lauren Simkins and Dr. Marion McKenzie, I had developed MATLAB code, originally meant for quantitative clast analysis of outcrops in the deglaciated regions of the Cordilleran Ice Sheet.
+It is now being repurposed by Dr. Alie Lepp to gather grain-shape metrics of glacigenic sediments.